BenjaminFalcon27/Products-EJB/README.md

 2. Open the project in your preferred IDE.

-3. Configure the database settings in the `ProductService.java` (or equivalent) file.
+3. Configure the database or keep existing configuration.

 | **Option 1: Keep Default Configuration**                                             | **Option 2: Customize Configuration**                                                                                                                    |